AlexD89/hello-world/README.md

 Hi, Everybody

-Just triing the github here for the first time.
+Just trying the github here for the first time.